LearningLocker/docs/contributing.md

 ### Pull requests

-The best way to get started with pull requests is to create an ticket in our tracker then address the issue / enhancement in your pull request.
+The best way to get started with pull requests is to create a ticket in our tracker then address the issue / enhancement in your pull request.
 If the pull request is in response to a bug, then no extra detail is required, however, if you are proposing new functionality or a rewrite of existing code, then please include a detailed description with your pull request.

 We are certainly open to pull requests and want to encourage people to get involved.